-Making The Right Choice: Finding A Responsible Breeder For A Purebred Puppy
+Finding A Responsible Breeder For A Purebred Puppy

-By The Canadian Kennel Club
+The Canadian Kennel Club

 As with any expensive purchase, buying a purebred puppy requires as much consideration as possible.
 You must consider the care, attention, exercise required, and the costs of feeding and medical care.
-View different kennels before you decide on a puppy; try to gird your heart against the first pair of appealing brown eyes.
+View different kennels before deciding on a puppy; try to gird your heart against the first pair of appealing brown eyes.

-Rule #1 – Always Visit The Kennel
+Rule #1 – Always Visit the Kennel

 - The breeder suggests that a visit to their kennel is not essential.